At UNT, we understand the importance of getting the most out of your transfer credits to earn your bachelor’s degree. UNT makes transferring easy!

 (Required by Texas Administrative Code, Title 19, Part 1, Chapter 4, Subchapter B, Rule 4.24)

 Developed with partner colleges and universities, articulation agreements offer a detailed course of study that a student should follow to complete a bachelor’s degree.
 Transfer opportunities are not limited to the programs listed here.
-If your school/program is not on the list, search Transferology or contact your UNT academic advisor to discuss how your credit will transfer.
+If your school/program is not on the list, use Transferology or the Transfer Guides to find out how your credit will transfer.

 Explore UNT’s articulation agreements below.